-Course Objectives: To enable the student to
+To enable the student to

-- 1. Learn to estimate natural frequencies and mode shapes of a beam. - 2.
-Understand the evaluation process of dynamic response of a building model using shake table / mini shake table - 3.
-Learn to compute the response of building models to wind loads, using wind tunnel set up. - 4.
+- 1. Learn to estimate natural frequencies and mode shapes of abeam. - 2.
+Understand the evaluation process of dynamic response of abuilding model using shake table / mini shake table - 3.
+Learn to compute the response of building models to wind loads, using wind tunnel setup. - 4.
 Know the pattern of deflection and cracking in RC slab elements and portal frames under gravity loading. - 5.
-Understands the use of Piezo electric sensors in the determination of vibration characteristics of a beam
+Understands the use of Piezoelectric sensors in the determination of vibration characteristics of abeam

-Course Outcomes: At the end of the course, student is able to 1.
-Estimate the natural frequencies and mode shapes of a beam.

-- 2. Evaluate the dynamic response of a building model using shake table / mini shake table set up. - 3.
-Evaluate the response of building models under wind loads, using wind tunnel setup. - 4.
-Determine the pattern of deflection and cracks in RC slab elements and portal frames, under static loading. - 5.
-Use Piezoelectric sensor for the determination of vibration characteristics of a beam.
+- 1. Estimate the natural frequencies and mode shapes of a beam. - 2.
+Evaluate the dynamic response of a building model using shake table - 3. / mini shake table set up. - 4.
+Evaluate the response of building models under wind loads, usingwind tunnel setup. - 5.
+Determine the pattern of deflection and cracks in RC slab elements and portal frames, under static loading.